 - When you are ready to eat, bring a big pot of water to boil.
 When it is boiling, salt it and cook the pasta of your choice al dente.

 - Drain the pasta, and toss it, when still very hot, into the bowl with the diced tomatoes.
-Add a few more leaves of fresh basil, and some cheese if you like, then serve the pasta immediately.
+Add a few more fresh basil leaves, and some cheese if you like, then serve the pasta immediately.

 Vignamaggio and their new e-shop